ibm-cloud-docs/resiliency/bcdr-understand.md

 Such circumstances typically result from a widespread issue that affects a large geographical area, including natural disasters and regional or national emergencies.
 These types of disasters are unlikely to occur.
 Usually, {{site.data.keyword.cloud_notm}}’s MZR architecture provides adequate protection against zonal failure, and the failure of a whole region is unlikely. {{site.data.keyword.cloud_notm}}’s Service Level Agreements (SLA) for services that are deployed over an MZR is typically 99.99%, which equates to just over 52.5 minutes of unplanned downtime per year.
 For more information, see [{{site.data.keyword.cloud_notm}} Service Level Agreements](/docs/overview?topic=overview-slas).

-However, there's a chance that a disaster can take out the region where your critical workloads are running.
+However, the chance remains that a disaster can take out the region where your critical workloads are running.
 Be prepared with a disaster recovery plan if you want to avoid extended periods of downtime caused by disasters.

 ## RTO and RPO
 {: #RTO-RPO}